-HOSE CLAMPING •
+HOSE CLAMPING

-- position (at the indentation where the old clamp was).
+- If old rubber hose is re-used, install hose clamp in its original position (at the indentation where the old clamp was).
 If there is a trace of tube bulging left on the old rubber hose, align rubber hose at that position. - Discard old clamps; replace with new ones.